• Only for the mother of the child

 How are maternity benefit and maternity leave linked?
 Am I allowed to work during maternity leave?

 Employed mothers who are entitled to maternity benefit have the right to take maternity leave.
-The mother is not allowed to work while on maternity leave.
+The mother is not allowed to work on the basis of an employment contract or public service contract while on maternity leave.

 How to notify the employer of maternity leave?